vsergeev/luaradio/new-to-sdr.md

 radios internally, as more of their processing is pushed into the digital domain, and more complex protocols demand integrated CPUs.
-However, they are still tightly integrated black boxes that are designed to operate on a specific frequency band, while software-defined radios provide a raw sample interface and tend to have a wide tuning range.
+However, they are still tightly integrated black boxes that are designed to operate on a specific frequency band, whereas software-defined radios provide a raw sample interface and tend to have a wide tuning range.

 ### Current State